akankshagoel28/quizzical/README.md

 # Quizzical App

-Created from scratch using reactjs
+Created a fun 5 mcq type quizzzing game from scratch using reactjs

 ## Available Scripts